Paradigm Palliative Care Program

 A Nurse Practitioner will visit to address pain and symptoms.
-Other specially trained members of the team depending on the individual need could include a social worker, spiritual care coordinator or volunteer.
+Other specially trained members of the team depending on the individual need could include an RN, licensed social worker, chaplain or volunteer.

 Is the Paradigm Palliative Care Program covered by insurance?